rosshpayne/ODTM/README.md

 * Usage example

-DOM performs two major tasks, it centralises all scheduling and logging of database operations and enables full restartability of an operation.

-A typically scenario that demonstrates restartability of an operation is a follows:
+The following demonstrates the two of the basic features of DOM, operation restartability centralised logging.

+    0. Configure your database environment, operation tasks, install code, state tables and database links into the DOM-server repository.
+This is a one off task.

     1. Start operation using PL/SQL API

 		SQL> execute DOM$MAIN.run_op ( 12, 1)

-            where 12 is the operation_id which defines a 7 step operation say. and 1 is the environment_id such as PRODUCTION, UAT or TEST with its associated db instances.
+            where 12 is the operation_id which you have defined to be a 7 step operation in this example.
+            Item 1 is the environment_id, such as PRODUCTION, UAT or TEST, with its associated db instance.

+       The above API is typically executed via a scheduler of your choice.

-	2. Operation fails with a space issue (say) at task 4.
+	2. Operation fails with a space issue (say) at step/task 4.
 DOM aborts and writes the error to various log tables.
 	   There remains task 4 plus 3 other tasks to complete however.

-           Review the reasons for the failure referencing one or all of the following log tables:
+           Review the reason for the failure by refering to one or all of the following log tables in the DOM-server:

 		SQL>  select * from DOM$run_log  where id = DOM$MAIN.get_run_id(17,1)
 		SQL>  select * from DOM$task_log where run_id = DOM$MAIN.get_run_id(17,1)